-Even though there is no evidence to support it, some people believe that life-threatening injury always results in permanent disability or death.
+Some people believe life-altering adversity always results in permanent disability or death.
 Such a belief is wrong!
-Doctors, nurses, social workers, pharmacists, therapists, spiritual leaders, family members, significant others, friends, neighbors, caregivers, and a variety of other factors definitely affect both survival and recovery.
-There is plenty of evidence that supports the belief that your contributions matter.
-If you want to make a difference, if you want recovery to be as effective as possible, then Beyond Injury™ is the right blog for you.
+Doctors, nurses, social workers, pharmacists, therapists, spiritual leaders, family members, significant others, friends, neighbors, caregivers, and a variety of other factors affect both survival and recovery.
+There is plenty of evidence that supports the belief your contributions matter.
+If you want to make a difference, if you want recovery to be as effective as possible, then Beyond Adversity™ is the right blog for you.

 The main goals of this blog are to:

-- Create a safe global community in which people who are affected by life-threatening injury feel comfortable sharing their stories, questions, and compensation strategies.
+- Create a safe global community in which people who are affected by life-altering adversity feel comfortable sharing their stories, questions, and compensation strategies.

-- Help people create, customize, and achieve the SMART goals that enable them to journey beyond injury.
+- Help people create, customize, and achieve the SMART goals that enable them to journey beyond adversity.

-The founders of Beyond Injury™ believe that many of the posts and comments on its blog will address recovery from brain injury but, if demand is strong enough, future articles will address recovery from other life-threatening injuries as well.
-Some articles in this blog will be written by, or for, people who may lose their battle to survive.
-Some articles will be written by brain injury survivors.
-Other articles will be written by the spouses, significant others, parents, children, siblings, friends, neighbors, caregivers, or therapists of brain injury survivors.
-You are invited to share your stories, ask your questions, and reveal your favorite compensation strategies.
+Many articles in this blog will be written by, or for, survivors of life-altering adversity.
+However, articles will also be written by their spouses, significant others, parents, children, siblings, friends, neighbors, caregivers, therapists, spiritual leaders, or advocates.
+You are invited to share your stories, ask questions, and reveal your favorite compensation strategies.

-Beyond Injury™ is a community of learning and sharing.
-Although inquisitiveness, disagreement, and friendly banter are welcome, there is absolutely no place on this blog, or in this world, for hateful, racist, discriminatory, harassing, or offensive comments.
+Beyond Adversity™ is a community of learning and sharing.
+Although inquisitiveness, disagreement, and friendly banter are welcome, there is absolutely no place on this blog, or in this world, for hateful, racist, or discriminatory comments.
+Harassing, bullying, and offensive comments are not welcome.
 If you have any question about whether or not a comment might be inappropriate, please do not post the comment.
-If you see any posts or comments that are hateful, racist, discriminatory, harassing, or offensive, please notify us via the Contact Form under the Contact tab so the inappropriate text can be removed promptly.
+If you see any posts or comments on this blog that are inappropriate, please notify us via the Contact Form under the Contact tab so the inappropriate content can be removed promptly.